-Dragon Magazine: Player-friendly content from Dragon (such as racial write-ups, paragon paths, epic destinies, powers, feats, magic items, rituals, formulas, and backgrounds) is considered a player resource as long as the content is not
+Player-friendly content from Dragon (such as racial writeups, paragon paths, epic destinies, powers, feats, magic items, rituals, formulas, and backgrounds) is considered a player resource as long as the content is not excluded or of a type that requires campaign documentation.
+(This can get somewhat complicated.
+For example, a Dragon article offering new setting-independent character themes is legal in LFR.
+However, a Dragon article offering new Dark Sun character themes would not be allowed in LFR, even though character themes in general are legal, because the Dark Sun Campaign Setting themes are specifically excluded.)

 Dragon content is legal in LFR when it is published on the Wizards of the Coast website.
 However, Dragon articles are sometimes updated after their initial publication.
 It is always the player's responsibility to check for official updates and to use the most current version of any rule.
 The campaign staff reserves the right to retroactively disallow any content that proves to cause problems for the campaign.
 If any material that originally appeared in Dragon is updated by a subsequent print product (such as the Dragon Magazine Annual) or an official D&D Rules Update, the most recently published version always takes precedence.